By Edward Kliszus

 With the Orchestra, the trio performed two Ellington masterpieces, A New World A-Comin’ in its world premiere arrangement by Maurice Peress, and Three Black Kings, composed by Duke but completed by his son Mercer Ellington.

 Maestro Botstein and the American Symphony Orchestra consistently present diverse, important music in marvelous settings.
 Carnegie Hall has a great history and is considered internationally one of the greatest concert halls.
 One is immediately impressed by Botstein’s expressive and precise leadership from the podium.
 The Orchestra is outstanding and able to convey the subtleties and power expressed by Botstein.
 The program and program notes are excellent, providing an informative background for the beautiful music appearing on stage.
-Kudos to the many who organized this magnificent event its many moving parts.
+Kudos to the many who organized this magnificent event and its many moving parts.
 The sound system was excellent, a particularly critical feature when employing soloists with a symphonic orchestra.

 Bravo to the many soloists, Orchestra, Marcus Roberts Trio, and Catherine Russell.
 Special thanks to Maestro Botstein and the American Symphony Orchestra for honoring the legacy of great American Master Duke Ellington in such an exemplary fashion.

-Runtime two hours.
+Runtime: two hours.

 American Symphony Orchestra